 Being a California Girl that first year in Missouri wasn’t easy.
 I missed my family and friends back home, the ocean, and the mild weather!
 (Before moving to the Midwest, the only severe weather I’d ever experienced was the twister in The Wizard of Oz.)
 Luckily, there was a branch of the National Writing Project at Missouri State University, and Dr. Keri Franklin invited me to join.
 She challenged me to embrace the Ozarks; and what started out as a writing task for the advanced institute became Momma Don’t Own A Machine Gun.

 I was born in Chicago, so when I stumbled on a short article hinting that Al Capone may have visited Rockaway Beach, Missouri in the 1920’s, I was instantly intrigued.
 I took a trip down there, and found that just about everyone in town believed that Capone had spent time in a cabin across the lake.
 The folks at the local library were more than generous with their time and resources, as was the staff at the Arkansas Historical Society in Little Rock, Arkansas.
 With guidance from the members of the Springfield Writer’s Guild and the Ozarks Writers League, the manuscript grew from a short story to a novel.

-Now, besides teaching, co-coordinating youth activities for the OWP, serving on the LAD executive board, caring for my three horses and assorted other pets on our six acre farm, I write.
+Now, besides planning events as RA for SCBWI Missouri, serving on the LAD executive board, caring for my four horses and assorted other pets on our six acre farm, I write.
 And despite the lack of sleep and having to develop a tolerance for strong, black coffee, I can’t imagine ever stopping.